-To decide who adds new blocks and what data goes into them, the network relies on a voting mechanism that requires a majority consensus.
+To decide who adds new blocks and what data goes into them, Ethereum uses consensus: a shared agreement process among many computers.

 Your Validator